Content

 Participants should have an understanding of recombinant protein production and be interested in an in-depth examination of how media components and bioreactor parameters (and the interactions of those parameters) are chosen to develop scalable production processes.
 Prior experience in either or both fermentation and cell culture is assumed.

-The course is also appropriate for graduate students and faculty working in the area of upstream process development.
+The course is also appropriate for graduate students and faculty working in upstream process development.

 Course format and schedule